pelson/scitools.org.uk/documents/CLAs/SciTools-CLA.md

 The mediation is to take place not later than 30 Working Days after the ADR Notice.
-If there is any issue on the conduct of the mediation upon which the Parties cannot agree within 14 Working Days of the ADR Notice, then EPANI shall, at the request of either party, decide the issue for the Parties, having consulted with them.
+If there is any issue on the conduct of the mediation upon which the Parties cannot agree within 14 Working Days of the ADR Notice, then CEDR shall, at the request of either party, decide the issue for the Parties, having consulted with them.

 Unless otherwise agreed, all negotiations connected with the dispute and any settlement shall